EQ Tool

 Each headphone's frequency response (the relative loudness of each audible frequency measured at the ear drum) is different on each head or measurement rig.
 While general tendencies are shared between different listeners and measurement rigs, details like peaks and dips in the treble region vary from head to head or even ear to ear.
 Moreover, the difference between headphones also differs from head to head, and there is no easy way to derive good personalized EQ settings from anybody else's settings or measurements.
 To reach a desirable frequency response curve at your own ear drum, or to just get rid of strange, uneven, or metallic sounding treble, equalizing your headphones by ear may be one of your best options.

 This depends both on the headphone you're working with, your personal preferences, and the amount of effort you're willing to put into this.
-In our opinion, manual EQ settings for headphones are a game changer and go clearly beyond what can be achieved with AutoEQ or oratory1990's EQ profiles.
-That said, this is not a criticism of those works, and we find them incredibly valuable -- they themselves represent game changing improvements for most headphones with comparatively little effort for the user.
+In our opinion, manual EQ settings for headphones are a game changer and can go significantly beyond what can be achieved with AutoEQ or oratory1990's EQ profiles.
+That said, this is not a criticism of those works, and we find them incredibly valuable -- they themselves represent game changing improvements for most headphones with comparatively little effort for the user, and they usually provide a good point of orientation for the overall tonal balance of a headphone.
 However, for those willing to put in the extra effort to tune their headphones for their own head and ears, there's quite a bit more to gain.
 In our experience, headphones with manual EQ can often become competitive to headphones otherwise considered several classes above, and on occasion even entry-level products can rival high-end ones.

 Fair enough.
 However, if you can spare 30 seconds, we recommend you switch over to the EQ Tool, put on a pair of headphones you have nearby, and run a sweep from 2000 to 14000 Hz to see if you hear any peaks or dips in the frequency response or off-center movements in the tone's location.
 If you do, there's a good chance that you might enjoy your headphones more with manual EQ settings applied.
 Setting up the EQ will take longer, but it might be worth giving it a shot before you go out and buy another pair of headphones -- the change can be quite dramatic.
 We outline below how we use the tool, which should give you a starting point if you are inexperienced with manual EQ adjustments.
 The goal would be to achieve a smoother presentation of the sound without significant peaks or dips.
 Once the sweep sounds smooth, load up some music, and switch the EQ bypass on and off to compare.
 If you're convinced the smoother frequency response sounds worse than the original, then maybe this isn't for you.
 If, however, you do prefer the smoother frequency response: Welcome to Owliophile!